eluckie/people-pizza-parlor/README.md

 ## Description

 This zombie-themed webpage is intended to demonstrate proper utilization of constructors and prototypes with JavaScript.
 Users are able to complete the form to customize their pizza by choosing a size, sauce amount, and desired toppings.
 When they click the "calculate total" button, their full selections are displayed back to them as well as the total cost of their pizza.
+They are then able to either create another pizza and submit again, or click the "start over" button to clear their screen and form.

 [Click here](https://eluckie.github.io/people-pizza-parlor/) to view the live version of this People Pizza Parlor webpage.